-East Renfrewshire Council is seeking the widest possible community benefit from its Strategic Development Opportunities and from the opportunities provided in the Local Development Plan in general.
-Community benefit in this sense includes the availability of jobs and training for local people, and the opportunities for local contractors and companies in the construction and maintenance of new development.
 An economic impact assessment has been carried out by Biggar Economics for the Council that shows that the Strategic Development Opportunities together with other proposed developments in the LDP could create in the region of 1,000 jobs for East Renfrewshire as well as additional jobs across the city region and Scotland over ten years.
+ERC will provide a proactive approach with developers to provide early, strong, and clear guidelines of social, economic and environmental opportunity expectations.

+The Council can offer a package of measures to support training and employment initiatives.
+With a land release of this size, it is anticipated that the community can benefit significantly from the construction phase.
+Community benefit in this sense includes the availability of jobs, training and work placements for local people, school curriculum support, community enhancement and the promotion of opportunities for the local supply chain.

-Consequently, it will be a requirement of developers, contractors and companies locating in East Renfrewshire that they contribute to economic and social growth by providing targeted jobs and training as well as sub-contract and supply opportunities.
-This will include working with East Renfrewshire on identifying job opportunities on site, notifying East Renfrewshire Council of planned recruitment, ensuring a percentage minimum of all employed people on site are filled by candidates supplied by the Council's employability service and, particularly for construction programmes, providing a reasonable length of work experience on site.
+Consequently, it will be a requirement of developers and contractors that they work with the Community Benefit Lead Officer to develop a community benefits method statement, which will lay out a mutually agreeable action plan and agreed monitoring arrangements.
+This will include working with the Community Benefit Lead Officer on identifying job opportunities on site, channelling job opportunities through the Council's WorkER employability service, and particularly for construction programmes, providing a reasonable length of work experience on site.
+The Council has a database of local construction supply chain that will be provided to contractors, 80% of all sub contracting opportunities should be sent to the relevant companies within the database and 10% of all sub contracting opportunities should be awarded to the SME supply chain.
 The Council will facilitate and support this process through Place to Work; an employer network that provides a co-ordinated, single point of contact for local businesses to access growth advice and support and for individuals looking to grow their career.
 Local employers are encouraged to recruit from within East Renfrewshire and in return are provided with access to business advice, funding and support.
-More information is available from

-Place to Grow, Invest, Work, Live and Explore East Renfrewshire.
+More information is available from Place to Grow, Invest, Work, Live and Explore East Renfrewshire.